 If you have correctly installed Anaconda, you will see “Anaconda” in the header text that is printed out.

 - Next, we will install Nipype.
 We wish to install the developer version, which is the latest version of nipype.
 This can be done with the following commands (Change the path to the anaconda folder, if your anaconda is installed in a different location, or is a different version):

 git clone https://github.com/nipy/nipype.git

 pip install -r requirements.txt

 - To test that your installation has worked properly, open up a python session by running

 Then, in the python session, run the following line:from nipype.interfaces import brainsuite

 This line will run successfully if you have installed the developer version of Nipype correctly.

-- Finally, we must install graphviz, a Nipype dependency using:
+- (Optional): Finally, we can install graphviz, an optional Nipype dependency using:

 sudo apt-get install graphviz libgraphviz-dev